Your money-making expert. Financial journalist, TV and radio personality.

 Car wrap companies can also offer corporate packages if you have a fleet of cars, vans or trucks that you are interested in registering.

 Still interested?
-If you meet the above requirements, and think you can handle a little artwork on your car, then read on to find out just how much vehicle wrapping is worth!
+If you meet the above requirements and think you can handle a little artwork on your car, then read on to find out just how much money you can make from a vehicle wrap.

-Drivers are paid monthly so it’s a nice way to supplement your income, plus there’s the chance to get freebies or samples from the advertisers you are working with.
+Drivers are paid monthly, so it’s a nice way to supplement your income; however, varying payment models exist across companies, so remember to check payment terms before you register.
+Plus, there’s a chance to get freebies or samples from the advertisers you are working with to boot!

 Well now, there’s the rub.